timeester3648/MultiEngine-UTL/docs/module_profiler.md

  | example.cpp:11, recursive_function() | 1st recursion branch | 0.24 s |  33.3% |
 ```

-## Why Recursion is a Rather Non-trivial Thing to Measure
+## Why recursion is a rather non-trivial thing to measure

 Let's imagine we have a recursive function `f()` that calls 2 instances of itself recursively.
 Let's limit recursion depth to **2** and define following variables: